zaynoon/simplefin-ynab4/README.md

 last_access_time = 1678731057

 [ynab]
-# wher to save the csv files
+# where to save the csv files
 output_dir = ynab4_import

 [rename]
-# rename file names incase simplefin creates poor names for your acounts
+# rename file names in case simplefin creates bad names for your accounts
 some_acct_name = new_acct_name
 ```